-One of the best ways to keep track of your pet’s weight at home is by weighing them on a weekly basis and keeping a log of their weight.
+One of the best ways to keep track of your pet’s weight at home is by weighing them every week and keeping a log of their weight.
 A cat may not readily step onto a weighing scale, so the easiest way to do this is by weighing yourself first, then picking up your cat and weighing yourself again while you hold them.
 Subtracting your weight from the combined weight of both yourself and your cat will give you your cat’s weight.

 The normal weight range for cats depends on their breed, age, neuter status, and gender.
 You can compare your cat’s weight with a standard for the breed to see if they’re overweight or not.

 An easier way to check if your cat is overweight is by having your veterinarian examine them.
 Your veterinarian can factor in their medical history, management, and nutrition, along with the factors listed above to give you an indication of whether your cat is overweight or not.
 In addition, your vet can also teach you other tricks you can use at home to determine if your cat is packing on additional weight.